Ser6K/lightweight-react-modal/README.md

 ## Modal Context

-You can use ModalContext to get better control of modal in your application.
+You can use ModalContext to have better control of modal state in your application.
 With help of ModalContext you can trigger one or multiple modals from anywhere in our application.

 ## Usage